-The cementum composed of:-
+Cementum composed of :-

-- 1-The inorganic substances is about (45%-50%) which consist mainly of Ca and phosphate in form of hydroxyapatite, with numerous trace element, and the cementum has the highest fluoride content of all the mineralized body tissues. - 2-The organic substance and water is about (50%-55%), the organic material are mainly the collagen fiber type I in addition to the protein polysaccharides (proteoglycan). - 3- Also have non-collagenous proteins like, bone sialoproteins, dentine sialoproteins, fibronectin. - 4- Contain the CAP (cementum derived attachment protein) promote attachment of mesenchymal cells to extracellular matrix, and may be a marker to differentiate between cementum and bone. - 5- Cementum is rich in Glucose aminoglucan especially chondroitin sulphate which located around cementum lacunae.
+1- inorganic substances about (45%-50%) which consist mainly of Ca and phosphate in form of hydroxyapatite, with numerous trace element, and the cementum has the highest fluoride content of all the mineralized body tissues.

+2- organic substance and water is about (50%-55%), the organic material are mainly the collagen fiber type I in addition to the protein polysaccharides (proteoglycan).

+3- Also have non-collagenous proteins like, bone sialoproteins, dentine sialoproteins, fibronectin.

+4- Contain the CAP ( cementum derived attachment protein) promote attachment of mesenchymal cells to extracellular matrix, and may be a marker to differentiate between cementum and bone.

+5- Cementum is rich in Glucose aminoglucan especially chondroitin sulphate which located around cementum lacunae.